 The federal government will create a specialised unit to help small businesses gain better access to government contracts.

-The government said on Tuesday it has allocated $2.8 million over four years to establish the unit within the Department of Finance, with approximately $600,000 to be spent each year between 2014 and 2018 in addition to around $500,000 in capital funding.
+The government has allocated $2.8 million in the budget over four years to establish the unit within the Department of Finance, with approximately $600,000 to be spent each year between 2014 and 2018 in addition to around $500,000 in capital funding.

 The government said in its budget papers the aim of the policy is to “make it easier for small business to do business with government”, with the finance department to “work with small business and their representatives to develop procurement policy, guidance material, training and education programs”.